kryptologyst/simple-ai-medical-symptom-checker/README.md

-# AI Medical Symptom Checker
+# Simple AI Medical Symptom Checker

 A lightweight Gradio app that sends your symptoms to a local Ollama LLM and streams back a structured analysis.